CyberT33N/jest.js-cheat-sheet/README.md

 <br><br>
 <br><br>

-package.json
+# package.json
 - console.log() is for default not be showed in your stdout.
 Make sure to use the --verbose Flag
+- In order to archieve full coverage with integration and unit tests we use the setup below.
+When ever you want to make sure that your coverage is fully check run `npm run test`
+  - When you only run `npm run unit-test` your coverage is maybe not fully covered
 ```javascript
 "scripts": {
     "dev": "next dev",